 Our potato varieties are Elite and Foundation Seed stock which have been produced under strictly controlled regulations assuring you of the most disease-free stock available.
 When you plant P.E.I.
 Seed, you know you are planting the best!

-Because potatoes are a perishable product, orders will be shipped in the spring, after all danger of frost is past.
-Orders for potatoes received before this date will be back-ordered.
-(If you reside in an area only serviced by Canada Post Air, we request that you check with our Customer Service staff concerning additional freight charges in these zones).
+Shipping: Because potatoes are a perishable product, orders will be shipped in the spring, after all danger of frost is past.
+If you reside in an area only serviced by Canada Post Air, we request that you check with our Customer Service staff concerning additional freight charges.

 Grow in full sun with soil pH of 5.5-6.5.
 Potatoes are heavy feeders and require deep fertile soil with good drainage.
 Mineral soils are best.
 Apply plentiful amounts of compost and well-rotted manure.
 Fresh manure will promote development of scab organism.
 Lime should also be avoided at planting time.
 Maintain even moisture as interruptions in moisture will cause irregular growth spurts resulting in rough, knobby, malformed or cracked tubers.
 Hill plants when they are 1 foot tall, by hoeing up 6-8 inches of soil around the plant.

 Early potatoes can be dug when tubers reach a usable size.
 This is often 2-5 weeks after flowering.
 Storage crops should be left in the ground until light frosts or natural decline cause the tops to wither.

 Blight is a fungal disease which can cause potatoes to rot in storage.
 The disease appears as dry brown lesions with fluffy white mould on the undersides of the leaves.
 Use a sulfur or copper fungicide to help prevent the onset of the disease.
 Control potato beetles with Rotenone or by hand picking.